adamswonder/AgriPlus-Website/README.md

 # AgriPlus-Website

 ##### By Adams Wonderboy
-### It is a description of AgriPlus, an eCommerce platform.
+### It is a description of AgriPlus, an eCommerce platform where farmers meet their clients.

 ## Table of Content